When is the Best Time to Buy a House?

 If you wait a year and home prices drop by about 10%, you may be able to buy that house with a $315,000 loan.
 But if interest rates rise, you would pay more per month because it will cost you more to borrow money.

 Is it better to buy now or wait a year and risk a higher rate?
 Remember, the scenario above is hypothetical.
 But you should keep in mind the average 30-year, fixed-rate mortgage rate is over 4% (4.41% APR).
 Home prices are also rising.
 This combination can create challenges for homebuyers.
 Add on the potential for rising interest rates, and now really may be a good time to buy a home.

 *Rates are for illustrative purposes only and are based on the assumption of a $350,000 fixed-rate mortgage.
 It does not consider credit score, DTI, or current market conditions.
 This example was designed to provide comparative information and be used only as a general guide.
 For current market rates, please contact one of American Financing's dedicated mortgage consultants at (866) 885-1079.

 Ready to get started?
 Find a loan program that fits your budget.

 Consider yourself financially healthy — and likely ready to buy a home — if you have the following in order:

 Reasonable debt-to-income (DTI) ratio

-All of your debt added to your anticipated housing expenses, such as a mortgage, taxes, insurance, etc. determines your debt-to-income ratio (DTI).
+All of your debt added to your anticipated housing expenses, such as a mortgage, taxes, insurance, etc., determines your debt-to-income ratio (DTI).
 If your DTI is greater than 43% of your income, it may not be a good time to buy.
-If your DTI is lower than 43% of your income, then it’s worth moving into something you can call your own.
+If your DTI is lower than 43% of your income, it's worth moving into something you can call your own.

 Well-padded emergency fund